MosheBerman/Precalc/README.md

 I've been meaning to make something like this during precalculus and then during calculus 1, so before I take calc 2, I'm finally making this thing.

-The playground is documented fairly well, so have a look.

 Technical:
 ---